sstone72389/ruby-hash/README.md

 ```

 ### Lab: Hash.new Initialized With Default

-If you noticed during the demo above, we were able to add a default value of
-an empty string to the `apartment` hash using `apartment.default = ''`.

 What if we wanted to instantiate our new hash with this default right off the
  bat?
 Checkout the Ruby docs on [new hashes with default blocks](http://ruby-doc.org/core-2.3.1/Hash.html#new-method).